annabellecoles/BENG-183/README.md

 ><details>
 ><summary>1.
 Pre-processing</summary>
 ><br>
 > First, the quality of each read needs to be checked.
 To check the quality of reads, a tool called FASTQC is used.
 FASTQC provides a report on the quality of the data, and if the data is deemed good quality the data is now ready to be aligned to the reference genome.
 There are many tools to perform alignment, one of those is STAR (Spliced Transcripts Alignment to a Reference).
 The final step of processing involves counting the number of reads that map to each gene.
-STAR stores the aligned data in a BAM file, there are tools such as featureCounts which take in a BAM file (the alignment output) and output a count matrix (number of reads per gene). (https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/05_counting_reads.html)
+STAR stores the aligned data in a BAM file, there are tools such as featureCounts which take in a BAM file (the alignment output) and output a count matrix (number of reads per gene).
+See [3] for further details.
 ></details>
 >
 ><details>
 ><summary>2.
 Normalization</summary>
 ><br>
->The data must be normalized prior to clustering to remove any bias introduced into the data by different factors including, but not limited to, gene length and GC content.
-One useful tool to normalize scRNA-seq data is scTransform, a function in Seurat. https://blog.bioturing.com/2022/01/27/a-guide-to-scrna-seq-normalization/#:~:text=What%20is%20scRNA%2DSeq%20Normalization,level%20of%20biological%20gene%20expression.
+>The data must be normalized prior to clustering to remove any bias introduced into the data by different factors including, but not limited to, gene length and GC content[4].
+One useful tool to normalize scRNA-seq data is scTransform, a function in Seurat.
 ></details>
 >
 ><details>